tranpl/redcap-external-modules/README.md

 # REDCap_Modules
-Development work for REDCap Modules to support a standardized Hook and Plugin framework and management mechanism
+Development work for REDCap External Modules/Packages to support a standardized Hook/Plugin framework and management mechanism